deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "You can't tell me you *enjoy* that shit?
 That looks uncomfortable as fuck."

-"*This* bit sucks." she agreed.
+*"This* bit sucks." she agreed.
 "But it stops me from aching all over when I'm done."

 "This going to be your regular exercise slot?"
 He asked as she changed legs.
 He'd make a mental note if it was.